hadigrb/device-info-getter-flutter-app/README.md

 # device-info-getter-flutter-app

-A Flutter application that displays device specifications, including the manufacturer's company name and device model, Android ID, and Identifier For Vendor for IOS devices
+A Flutter application that displays device information, including the manufacturer's company name and device model, Android ID, and Identifier For Vendor for IOS devices